syncfusion-content/maui-docs/MAUI/TreeView/appearance.md

 treeView.ItemTemplate = new ItemTemplateSelector();
 {% endhighlight %}
 <% endtabs %>

 Download the entire source code from GitHub here.

-Similarly, you can provide `DataTemplateSelector` for `ExpanderTemplate` property.
+Similarly, you can provide a `DataTemplateSelector` for the `ExpanderTemplate` property.

 ## Indentation

-The TreeView allows customizing the indent spacing of items by setting the `Indentation` property.
-The default value of this property is `30d`.
-This property can be customized at runtime.
+The TreeView allows for customization of the indent spacing of items by setting the `Indentation` property.
+The default value of this property is `30d`, but it can be customized at runtime.

 {% tabs %}
 {% highlight xaml %}